 If you have a sprinkler head you would like removed, you can simply cap it off.
 Capping a sprinkler head is easy using the following steps.

 Tip: Paying attention to the efficiency of your sprinkler system can pay dividends.
 One broken sprinkler head can waste hundreds of gallons of water in a single cycle.
-Check regularly to see that your sprinkler system is working properly and you'll save water and cash.
+Check regularly to see your sprinkler system is working properly and you'll save water and cash.

 Step 1 - Locate the Dead End